 Until we hear back from the government, we cannot recommend places to buy clear face coverings, although they are now widely available online.

 What we’re calling for

-The government must now make sure that the public and others are aware of the new regulations.
+The government must make sure that everyone is aware of the regulations.
 This is to prevent people with a reasonable reason for removing their covering from facing negative reactions, or even abuse, from the public.